delaine3/avocado-app/README.md

 created_at
 ```

-Design notes:

-- `action_date` is the date the user says the care happened.
-- `created_at` is the actual database creation timestamp.
+`action_date` is the date the user says the care happened. `created_at` is when the record was created in the database.

-- The dashboard can sort by care date, then use `created_at` as a tie-breaker.
+The dashboard can sort by care date, then use `created_at` as a tie-breaker.
-- `photo_url` is a legacy / preview fallback.
-The full gallery lives in `care_log_photos`.

 ### `care_log_photos`

-Stores galleries for care logs.
+Stores care log galleries.

 ```txt
 id